 Grape hyacinth is usually seen growing outside, appearing as royal blue flowers which pop up in the early spring.
 However, these bulbs can be forced to grow in shallow pots indoors.
-Set the bulbs 3 to 4 inches deep and an inch or two apart in an area of between 35-55 F. (2-16 C.) After 10 to 12 weeks of these chilly temps, move the pot to a room temperature location and water daily.
+Set the bulbs 3 to 4 inches (7.6 to 10 cm.) deep and an inch or two (2.5 or 5 cm.) apart in an area of between 35-55 F. (2-16 C.) After 10 to 12 weeks of these chilly temps, move the pot to a room temperature location and water daily.
 Once the plant has blossomed and the foliage has died back, plant the bulbs outside.
 Paper whites are another aromatic bulb that can be force indoors and is popular during the Christmas holidays.

 ‘Sharry Baby,’ an Oncidium orchid, is another indoor plant that smells good.
 Pansy orchids are another orchid option with a sweet smell and are one of the easier orchids to grow.
 Caring for either of these aromatic plants indoors will require plenty of sunlight.